JonBenet Ramsey Murder Fast Facts

 October 13, 1999 - District Attorney Alex Hunter states that no indictments will be issued due to a lack of evidence in the case.

-April 2003 - Judge Julie Carnes in Atlanta dismisses a federal civil suit against John and Patsy Ramsey after concluding that evidence supports the theory of an intruder murdering JonBenet and not that her mother, Patsy, was involved.
+April 2003 - Judge Julie Carnes in Atlanta dismisses a federal civil suit against John and Patsy Ramsey after concluding that evidence supports the theory of an intruder murdering JonBenét and not that her mother, Patsy, was involved.

 December 2003 - DNA found at the scene is submitted to the FBI database.
 Earlier blood tests showed the sample was from a male who was unrelated to the Ramseys.

 August 16, 2006 - Officials announce that 41-year-old John Mark Karr has been arrested in Bangkok, Thailand, as a suspect in the case.
-Karr states that he was present when JonBenet died, and that he loved her and her death was an accident.
+Karr states that he was present when JonBenét died, and that he loved her and her death was an accident.

 - Karr is an elementary school teacher, divorced, father of three sons and has recently been living in Bangkok, Thailand.